-Washing tie-dye shirts for the first time involves rinsing the shirt after soaking it in water and vinegar.
+Washing tie-dye shirts for the first time involves rinsing them after soaking them in water and vinegar.
 While rinsing, you should use a small quantity of detergent and hot water – and nothing else.
 This will help remove any residual dye stuck to the shirt’s fabric.

 Should you let a tie-dye shirt dry before you wash it?

-If you allow a new tie-dye shirt to dry while steeping before the first wash, the drying process will be uneven.
+The drying process will be uneven if you allow a new tie-dye shirt to dry while steeping before the first wash.
 The still-damp portion of the fabric will develop darker spots.
 So you should always rinse the item in the water right after letting it rest in a sealed bag or container.

 Should you leave tie-dye shirts in the sun?

 Leaving tie-dye shirts in the sun for too long may cause the colors to fade.
-But if you want to make use of the natural heat to set the dye colors, you put the newly-dyed fabric in a container during the resting phase and place it where the sun’s heat is potent.
+But if you want to use the natural heat to set the dye colors, you put the newly dyed fabric in a container during the resting phase and place it where the sun’s heat is potent.

 How should you wash a store-bought tie-dye shirt?